apache/druid/docs/development/extensions-core/kafka-ingestion.md

 > Kafka consumer that Druid uses incompatible with older brokers.
 Ensure that your Kafka brokers are version 0.11.x or
 > better before using this functionality.
 Refer [Kafka upgrade guide](https://kafka.apache.org/documentation/#upgrade).
 > In addition, if you need Druid to consume lower version Kafka which is non-transactional like `0.10.x.x`, you could set `consumeTransactionally ` false in `KafkaSupervisorIOConfig`.
+> And make sure the offsets are sequential, because thers is no offset gap check in Druid anymore.

 ## Tutorial